-Thermocouple as used in RV Appliances
+Thermocouple as used in Pilot Model RV Appliances

-the main appliance valve which holds open the valve that supplies the propane
+When the thermocouple is heated by the pilot flame, a small electrical current is generated.
+This micro current powers an electromagnet in the main appliance valve which holds open the valve that supplies the propane to the appliance.

 If the pilot flame goes out, the electrical current is interrupted, the electromagnet is de-energized, and the valve closes automatically.

 If you don't get any pilot flame at all or the flame is too weak to activate the thermocouple, your pilot orifice may be plugged, or partially plugged.